 Supply Chain and Labor Shortages: Addressing the Challenges

-While the supply chain may look different than it did a few years ago, there are a lot of opportunities for businesses to continue to make improvements and add efficiency to their warehouse.
+While the supply chain may look different than it did before 2020, there are a lot of opportunities for businesses to continue to make improvements and add efficiency to their warehouse.
 Better warehouse technology and software can help the people you do have get much more done in the same amount of time.
 Automation can also help make their jobs easier and more productive, increasing employee retention across warehouses and supply chains to reduce the impacts of the labor shortage.

 For more insights, check out this webinar hosted by RF-SMART and SourceDay.